-The Board of Directors met one time during fiscal year 1997.
-The Compensation and Options Committee and the Audit Committee each met once during fiscal year 1997.
-All of the persons who were directors of the Company or members of committees were present for all of the meetings during fiscal year 1997.
+The Board of Directors met one time during fiscal year 1998.
+The Compensation and Options Committee, the Audit Committee, and the Executive Committee each met once during fiscal year 1998.
+All of the persons who were directors of the Company or members of committees were present for all of the meetings during fiscal year 1998.